 o Library Bar

 Outstanding architecture with nearly three centuries of fascinating history and magnificent collections, the house and exhibition centre should not be missed.
 A guided tour of the house is an excellent way for visitors to discover Irish architecture, art, and interior.
-Get out into the great outdoors and explore their grounds by foot, choose from the 2km wildlife trail or the 2km woodland and rhododendron trail and loose yourself in the picturesque views overlooking the Wicklow Mountains and Blessington lakes.
+Get out into the great outdoors and explore their grounds by foot, choose from the 2km wildlife trail or the 2km woodland and rhododendron trail and lose yourself in the picturesque views overlooking the Wicklow Mountains and Blessington lakes.
 Russborough hosts a variety of fun and exciting annual and special events.
 From music performances to garden shows, sports events, and cultural programming, everyone will find something to enjoy.
 Onsite they also have excellent facilities for children to enjoy including a playground, magical fairy island, maze, parkland walks, artist's studios and the National Bird of Prey Centre.

-Celbridge- 30 Minute Drive From Killashee
+Celbridge- 30 Minute Drive from Killashee

 Not many people know, the famous Guinness birthplace and first Brewery was in fact in none other than the county of Kildare.
-Arthurs Way Heritage Trail is a 40 minute drive from Naas, here you can take a stroll or bike ride around the 16km trail and enjoy the scenery while taking a step back in time and seeing where Arthur Guinness’ vision became a reality.
+Arthurs Way Heritage Trail is a 40-minute drive from Naas, here you can take a stroll or bike ride around the 16km trail and enjoy the scenery while taking a step back in time and seeing where Arthur Guinness’ vision became a reality.

 Naturally there is a statue to the father of The Black Stuff in the town.
 Any Guinness drinker should give the statue a visit and salute the famous founder.
 Not far from Celbridge in a town called Straffan, hosts the Guinness Steam Museum.
-At the Guinness Steam Museum you will be able to visit the power hall displaying full size “live steam” engines, a walled garden, a teahouse, a multi-media information channel and a hands-on area
+At the Guinness Steam Museum, you will be able to visit the power hall displaying full size “live steam” engines, a walled garden, a teahouse, a multi-media information channel and a hands-on area

 Castletown House, one of Ireland’s largest and earliest Palladian style house was built in the year 1722 for William Connolly- Speaker of the Irish House of Common.
 Much of its internal design was the work of Lady Louisa Lennox, who married into the Connolly family at only 15 years of age.
 There is complimentary admission to walk and explore the 18th century restored Parklands and River Walks.
 Castletown has plenty of free family friendly events throughout the year and also offer complimentary guided parkland walks on Saturdays from March to October.
 From the back of the house, roughly two miles, an Obelisk can be seen.
 It is mounted on a series of stone arches and stands 140ft high and is known as, ‘Connolly’s Folly’.
 Castletown House has recently undergone refurbishments and is open to tourists.
 Free guided Parkland Walk at 3pm on Saturdays March to October